 All sorts of things!

-Some people book me simply to edit their podcast, but I can offer a lot more:
+Some people book me simply to record and/or edit their podcast, but I can offer a lot more:

 An initial call with me about what a podcast could offer your organisation or business.